themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 >
 > \-[Dr. David Redwine](http://endopaedia.info/diagnosis12.html)
 >
+> <h3>Laparoscopy & Pathology Report</h3> \
-> **Laparoscopy & Pathology Report:** The only way to verify endometriosis is to undergo a diagnostic laparoscopy with pathology confirmation of biopsy specimens.
+> The only way to verify endometriosis is to undergo a diagnostic laparoscopy with pathology confirmation of biopsy specimens.
 >
 > **Lab testing does not test for endometriosis:** There is no test for endometriosis, meaning patients cannot have their blood, urine, or saliva tested to confirm the disease.
 Using anti-mullerian hormone (AMH) as a marker for ovarian reserve and fertility, and in turn, a suspicion for endometriosis, is a connection starting to be proposed amongst the scientific community, but more research is certainly needed to see if this could be employed in labs.
 It is a subject of study as AMH is the primary hormone released during folliculogenesis, which is the making and releasing of follicular cells that go on to be mature eggs in the ovaries.
 Thus, it is of great interest to reproductive specialists, with a possible connection to endometriosis.
 >